rayandasoriya/100DaysOfCode/README.md

 ## Day 57
 Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to return the self-dividing numbers.
+Refer to Day57/Problem 1.pdf for more information regarding the problem.
+2. The problem is related to count the numebr of reqeusts given a particular input.
+Refer to Day57/Problem 2.pdf for detailed information.

+## Day 58
+Solved 2 coding problems from LeetCode using Python.
 1. The problem is related to return the complement of the number.
 Refer to Day58/Problem 1.pdf for more information regarding the problem.
 2. The problem is related to find the largest palindrome product.
 Refer to Day58/Problem 2.pdf for detailed information.

+## Day 59
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to return the return the words that can be typed using letters of alphabet on only one row's of American keyboard.
+Refer to Day59/Problem 1.pdf for more information regarding the problem.
+2. The problem is related to fetch the index of the largest string.
+Refer to Day59/Problem 2.pdf for detailed information.